Benji1080/gitget/README.md

-## ⚡ Download from github releases:
+## ⚡ Mirror external github releases into your repo (and download):

 1. In your repository, create a new file at `.github/workflows/copy-release-asset.yml`.
 2. Paste the following YAML and replace the placeholders: